 Unsafe cribs fall under the legal category of product liability.
 This area of law deals with the legal responsibility of manufacturers, sellers and others who must create a safe product and warn consumers of existing hazards that might exist with their products.
 If a product does not meet the safety guidelines required by our government, then the companies or people associated with the dangerous product may be held legally responsible.
 The defendant in a product liability case is not necessarily one person or company.
 It may be the designer/developer, manufacturer, supplier, distributor, marketer/advertiser, seller or repairer.

 Product liability is a complicated area of law, especially when dealing with children’s products.
 You need to work with a law firm that has successfully represented families of children who have been hurt by dangerous products.
-Carr & Carr has helped families get the compensation they deserve after a child’s injury.
-Our offices are located in Oklahoma City, Tulsa and Springdale in Northwest Arkansas and we can help you no matter where you live or where the injury occurred.
+Carr & Carr has helped many families get the compensation they need to cope with a child’s injury and move forward with their lives.